juadi19/juadi19/README.md

-- 👋 Hi, I’m Juan Diego Salazar
+- Hi, I’m Juan Diego Salazar
-- 👀 I’m interested in Data Science and Programming
+- I’m interested in Data Science and Programming
-- 🌱 I’m currently studying a Master degree in Data Science in Dev.f
+- I’m currently studying at Universidad de Colima
-- 💞️ I’m looking to collaborate on Data Science projects about any topic
+- I’m looking to collaborate on Web projects about any topic
-- 📫 How to reach me --> juadi19@gmail.com or my IG @juandibrr
+- How to reach me --> juadi19@gmail.com or my IG @juandibrr

 <!---
 juadi19/juadi19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.